Complaints Procedure for Flat Clearance Queens Park

 Where a customer is dissatisfied with the proposed resolution, an escalation route is available.
 The escalation involves a senior review by a manager not previously involved in the case.
 The reviewer will re-examine evidence, may request additional information, and consider any mitigating circumstances.
 This stage seeks to achieve a fair and final internal determination.
 If the outcome remains disputed, the customer is advised of their right to seek independent advice or mediation through an appropriate industry body, while we will continue to cooperate by supplying relevant documentation.

-Manager reviewing a complaint file in an office Our complaints policy emphasises clear timescales: acknowledgment within three working days, initial response within ten working days for simple matters, and an estimated timetable for complex reviews.
+A young woman with blonde hair tied in a high ponytail, wearing a bright green long-sleeved shirt, holding a large green sign featuring a white recycling symbol composed of three arrows forming a triangle.
+She is smiling and standing against a plain white background, emphasizing her engagement with environmental or waste management themes, consistent with rubbish removal services in the Queens Park area.
+The image conveys a positive attitude towards recycling and waste reduction, aligning with the services provided by Flat Clearance Queens Park.
+The focus is on her upper body and the sign, with no other objects or environmental details visible, making it suitable for accessibility and SEO purposes related to waste management content.
+Our complaints policy emphasises clear timescales: acknowledgment within three working days, initial response within ten working days for simple matters, and an estimated timetable for complex reviews.
 We use these timelines as a commitment to efficient handling rather than a guarantee of every eventuality.
 Customers are kept informed of progress and any unavoidable delays.
 We also record lessons learned and implement changes to procedures, training or equipment where recurring issues are identified.

 Records, Confidentiality and Learning